gilnam74/vex-sneppet/Python.md

 Python integration in Houdini:
 - Windows > Python Shell - Python shell for small scripts/commands
-- Windows > Python Source Editor - Python editor which saves the code with *.hip file.
+- Windows > Python Source Editor - Python editor which saves the code with *.hip file (runs when open file).
 - In the parameters fields of any node (switch to Python from HScript).
 - Python node in SOP context
 - In assets: create asset, right-click > Type properties > Scripts tab.
 - Python Panel - to create PySide UI

 To use Python Script in all scenes you need to save Python script to the Shell.

+Examples below meant to be executed in **Python Source Editor**.

 ##### Get node from the scene
 ```python